palianytsia/palianytsia.github.io/README.md

 # Ivan Palianytsia
 `Pragmatic programmer`

-- In the recent years occupied with cloud native applications development;
+- In the recent years occupied with cloud native development;
 - Having solid experience with Spring/Java technology stack, though devoted rather to fundamental aspects of software engineering, such as algorithms, data structures, OO design patterns and principles, than to a particular language or technology;